Head out of the bustling cities and take a weekend trip to one of these beautiful French destinations.

 Saturday – Start your adventures in Colmar’s Little Venice district.
 Take pictures at Pont de la Rue Turenne then walk along the charming Quai de la Poissonnerie.
 Continue to Marché couvert Colmar, a market packed with local flavors and regional specialties.
 Stop here for lunch to taste the unique Alsatian cuisine.

 After lunch, continue towards Petite Rue des Tanneurs and explore the historic Tanners District.
 You’ll find lots of museums, mansions, and historical monuments around the area.
 Check out the Maison Pfister, a 1500s house with preserved Renaissance features.
-Go into the Musée Bartholdi, a small museum dedicated to Auguste Bartholdi.
+Visit the Musée Bartholdi, a small museum dedicated to Auguste Bartholdi.

 Once you’ve had your fill of Colmar’s lovely little alleys, make your way to Parc du Champ de Mars and sit back with a bottle of wine and some cheese and bread, and watch the locals and tourists go by.
 End the day with a hearty dinner in one of the many Michelin-starred restaurants (try JY’s or Wistub Brenner – make sure to call and book a table a few days in advance!), then cap it off with drinks at L’un des Sens.

 Sunday – Rent a bike or drive 15 minutes south of Colmar to Eguisheim, one of Alsace’s most beautiful villages and the cradle of Alsatian wine.
 Walk along the picturesque Rue du Rempart Sud and try some of the pastries at L’authentique pain d’ épices.
 Make your way to Château de Saint-Léon-Pfalz, passing by the Church of Saints Pierre and Paul.
-Stop for a light lunch at Creperie La Galinette, then shop for wines at Leon Beyer and Wolfberger.
+Stop for a light lunch at L’Atelier de Béné, then shop for wines at Leon Beyer and Wolfberger.

 After you’ve soaked up the fairytale vibe of Eguisheim, drive to Lac du Ballon for a change in scenery.
 Go for a short walk and a forest bath before heading to the Grand Ballon for amazing views of the Vosges national park.
-End the day with a hearty Alsatian family-style dinner at the Ferme Auberge du Grand Ballon, or head back and eat at one of Colmar’s superb restaurants.
+End the day with a delicious Alsatian dinner at one of Colmar’s superb restaurants.

 Alternatives – If you’re not driving, you can join this day tour from Colmar instead.
 It brings you to the most picturesque villages along the historic Alsace wine route: Eguisheim, Kaysersberg, Ribeauvillé, and Riquewihr.